NanoComp/meep/doc/docs/FAQ.md

 ### Are there precompiled binary packages for Ubuntu?

 Yes.
-These packages can be obtained via the package manager [APT](https://en.wikipedia.org/wiki/APT_(Debian)) as described in [Download](Download.md#precompiled-packages-for-ubuntu).
-However, the current packages are for version 1.3 which is out of date.
-Up to date packages are being prepared.
-In the meantime, you can use the [Conda packages](Installation.md#conda-packages) which contain the official releases as well as nightly builds of the source repository.
+Ubuntu and Debian packages can be obtained via the package manager [APT](https://en.wikipedia.org/wiki/APT_(Debian)) as described in [Download](Download.md#precompiled-packages-for-ubuntu).
+However, the Meep packages for Ubuntu 16.04 ([serial](https://packages.ubuntu.com/xenial/meep) and [parallel](https://packages.ubuntu.com/xenial/meep-openmpi)) and 18.04 ([serial](https://packages.ubuntu.com/bionic/meep) and [parallel](https://packages.ubuntu.com/bionic/meep-openmpi)) are for version [1.3](https://github.com/NanoComp/meep/releases) (March 2015) which is out of date.
+The Meep package for Ubuntu is in the process of being updated and will likely appear in Ubuntu 19.10 based on the [unstable Debian package](https://packages.debian.org/unstable/meep).
+In the meantime, since the [Scheme interface](Scheme_User_Interface.md) is no longer being supported and has been replaced by the [Python interface](Python_User_Interface.md), you can use the [Conda packages](Installation.md#conda-packages) which contain the official releases as well as nightly builds of the master branch of the source repository.

 ### Guile is installed, but configure complains that it can't find `guile`